chemgymrl/chemgymrl/docs/vessel_lesson.md

 _merge_event_queue()|merge the feedback_queue passed in, and all the default events (switches) are appended to _feedback_queue by this function

-From the list above, the most important function is push_event_to_que().
-The rest of the functions are handeled in the backend by the events que.
-As stated before, the vessel class works off of an event que where we push a set of events to the event que and the event que then performs those events to the vessel, along with a specified dt parameter to specify how much time to wait after performing the events.
+From the list above, the most important function is push_event_to_queue().
+The rest of the functions are handeled in the backend by the events queue.
+As stated before, the vessel class works off of an event queue where we push a set of events to the event queue and the event queue then performs those events to the vessel, along with a specified dt parameter to specify how much time to wait after performing the events.
 Below we have a list of the current event functions that can be performed by the vessel and below that we have a demonstration of how to push events to the vessel.

 ### Event Functions